-Temporary or permanent payments can be paid at the discretion of the Chief Executive (for employees on CMG 7 and above), or at the discretion of a member of the Executive Management Team (for employees on CMG 8 and below), to reflect operational needs, the level of additional responsibility and the Council's increment/acting-up policies.
+Temporary or permanent payments can be paid at the discretion of the Assistant Director and above to reflect operational needs, the level of additional responsibility and the Council's increment/acting-up policies.

 4.6 Other items:

 The Council only reimburses reasonable business expenses actually incurred and in line with the Council's travel and subsistence policy.